Do House Spiders Bite? Identification, Symptoms & Treatment

 How many times have you noticed a red bump on your skin and assumed it was a spider bite without knowing where it came from?

-Spider Bite Symptoms
+Spider Bite Symptoms to Watch For

-- Muscle pain
+- Muscle cramps, spasms, or pain

 - Increased heart rate